View blog posts

 As #theBOUblog has become increasingly popular we now publish a new blog post each week.
 During that week we will promote your blog post heavily on Twitter (via @IBIS_journal), Facebook (Facebook.com/ibisjournal) and Instagram (@IBIS_journal).
 If you want your blog to appear at a particular time, e.g. to coincide with publication of a paper or other event, then be sure to contact us early to see if we can accommodate your specific date.

-Submit your blog post and images, or any enquiry, to Leila Walker (BOU Blog Editor).
+Submit your blog post and images, or any enquiry, to Charlie Russell (BOU Blog Editor).

 More on blogging and #theBOUblog

 See #theBOUblog Top 10 articles!

 Who’s reading science blogs?

 An excellent poster-style summary of the Jarreau & Porter paper below.

 Science in the Social Media Age: Profiles of Science Blog Readers.

 Jarreau, P.B. & Porter, L. 2017.
 Journalism & Mass Communication Quarterly.
 DOI 10.1177/1077699016685558